Skip to content

 • Non-revertive mode

-SDCIO will treat the deviation as part of the active configuration.
-When a user wants to remove a deviation in non revertive mode, they can:
+SDC will treat the deviation as part of the active configuration.

-To change revertive or non revetive behavior can be done: - globally: as part of the deployment environment variables of the config-server
+To change revertive or non revetive behavior can be done either: - globally: as part of the deployment environment variables of the config-server

 - name: REVERTIVE